rooklift/disorderBook/README.md

 **Requirements:**

-* With the help of Medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling
+* With the help of medecau, we now use the [Bottle](http://bottlepy.org/) library for request handling
 * It can likely be installed using "pip install bottle"
 * The old server will remain as *disorderBook_simple.py* but is deprecated